TEACHING RESOURCES: Geotech CAT-Apps for building critical thinking skills

 A “grab-and-go” set of education geotechnical activities with Word/PDF files to allow for instructor editing.
 Sixteen different activities were developed with the help of undergraduate students at both VU and UW-Platteville.
 The materials for each activity include: (1) a summary sheet for the instructor with learning objectives and instructions; (2) the activity handout to provide to the students; (3) the solution set; (4) an example rubric for the activity; and (5) supplemental information, if applicable.
 All files are provided in Microsoft Word, Excel, Powerpoint and/or PDF formats to allow for easy editing.
 The required in-class time for the activities ranges from as short as one to two minutes to 50 minutes, to allow for flexibility in implementing the activities in existing courses.
 All of the activities are meant for small informal groups.
 The recommended number of group members ranges from two to five, allowing for use in a range of class sizes.
 The activities also vary widely in their format (e.g. “typical” quantitative problems, group jigsaws, concept questions/discussion, group presentations, calculation QA/QC) to complement different teaching styles.
 Please provide feedback regarding this set of activities in a brief survey.

-Teaching Resources: Resources to teach an introductory course on Geoenvironmental Engineering
+Teaching Resources: introductory course on Geoenvironmental Engineering

 Credit: Dr. Krishna Reddy